 It can also be inserted in your upper arm, but this is something you often have to advocate for in Canada, as it is not the standard placement.

-Make sure you do what you feel is right for you, and don’t let your medical team pressure you into it.
+Make sure you do what you feel is right for you, and understand the risks and benefits of getting a port.

 2. How long does it take to insert a port, and what is the recovery like?